 2. But something was wrong.
-The angels had to urge Lot to leave.
+The two angels had to urge Lot to leave.
 (15)

 a.
 How could Lot and his family sleep the night before judgment day?

 b.
-Why didn’t they spend the night getting ready to flee Sodom and Gomorrah?
+Why weren’t they getting ready to flee?

 3. Not only were they slow in getting ready, Lot hesitated when it was time to leave.
 (16)